 How did Nike begin, how did they translate an idea into a business and what challenges did they have to overcome?
 Shoe Dog offers valuable insights by taking us back to Nike’s startup days, giving us a rare glimpse of how its founder Phil Knight and his team struggled against seemingly-impossible odds and crushing setbacks to build the Nike we know today.
+In this Shoe Dog summary, we’ll highlight some of the milestones and takeaways we gleaned from the book.

 This is not a how-to book with strategy recommendations or tips.
 Instead, Phil—who’s known to be a shy man of few words—shares his personal journey with vivid details and refreshing honesty.
 His memoirs began in 1962 when he was a fresh graduate and ended in 1980 when Nike went public.